rozek/sws-cors-fix/README.md

 Follow these steps:

 1. download this repository, in particular the files `plugin.json` and `plugin.js`.
 Keep these files in a common folder
-2. open the "Simple Web Server" UI, select a server and add a new plugin.
+2. open the settings screen in "Simple Web Server" UI and add a new plugin.
 When asked, pen the folder with the abovementioned files
+3. then go back, select a server, scroll down and select the plugin in order to activate it

 That's it!